StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

     - Cluster wide information is retrieved from the Kubernetes API.
 - Each StackState Agent pushes retrieved data to StackState via the StackState Agent StackPack.
 - The StackState Cluster Agent pushes retrieved data to StackState via the Kubernetes StackPack.
+- In StackState:
     - [Topology data](#topology) is translated into components and relations.
     - [Tags](#tags) defined in Kubernetes are added to components and relations in StackState.
     - [Metrics data](#metrics) retrieved by the StackState Agents and the StackState Cluster Agent is mapped to associated components and relations in StackState.
     - [Events](#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.

 ## Setup